hogstrom/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### How to start APIML on localhost with full HTTPS

-The https://github.com/zowe/api-layer repository already contains pre-generated certificates that can be used to start APIML with HTTPS on your computer.
-The certificates are not trusted by your browser so can either ignore security warning or generate your own certificates and add them to the truststore of your browser or system.
+The https://github.com/zowe/api-layer repository already contains pre-generated certificates that can be used to start API ML with HTTPS on your computer.
+The certificates are not trusted by your browser so you can either ignore security warning or generate your own certificates and add them to the truststore of your browser or system.

 The certificates are described in more detail in the https://github.com/zowe/api-layer/blob/https-local-certmgmt-%2372/keystore/README.md.